 Although, one day reading was no longer enough.
 My creativity itched to be released from its confinement.
 Desperate to satisfy its call.
 I began to write, and a story unknown to me flowed from my mind.

-So here I am embarking on a new journey to inspire the minds of my readers, and take them on a journey into the depths of my creative soul.
+So here I am embarking on inspiring others afraid to try something new and take you on a journey into the depths of my creative soul.

 Click the images below to read more about my struggles during this time.